 Avoid this asana unless instructed any modifications by professionals if you have any of the below or feel uncomfortable any time during your practice.

-- Neck injury or pain – Instead of turning your head to look up, look straight down
+– Neck problems – Instead of turning your head to look upward, continue looking straight ahead and keep both sides of the neck evenly long.

 – Headache or migraine